Seascapes of Lake Superior Photography Workshop

 Weather: The average temps are 19°F for lows and 32°F for highs.
 There may be ice on the ground.
 While snow is unlikely, it isn’t unusual.

 Equipment list: After registration, you will receive a suggested equipment list and participant package.
-The package will discuss equipment options, photography techniques and more.
+The package discusses equipment options, photography techniques and more.
+If interested, I can provide this before you register.

 Registration and Cancellation Policies